99MGMT Blog

 4. Technology

 Your new office will need Wi-Fi capabilities and a reliable phone system.
 Consider using an answering service as well.
-Be sure the computer system in your new office is up-to-date and able to handle all of your needs, including billing and coding requirements.
+Be sure the computer system in your new office is up-to-date and able to handle all your needs, including billing and coding requirements.

 how to start a medical practice in Texas